Slack MCP Client

 The client supports three transport modes:

-SSE (default): Uses Server-Sent Events for real-time communication with the MCP server
+SSE (default): Uses Server-Sent Events for real-time communication with the MCP server, includes automatic retry logic for enhanced reliability

 HTTP: Uses HTTP POST requests with JSON-RPC for communication